 Fiumicino Airport Train Station is located right next to Terminal 3.
 All you need to do is exit Arrivals, follow the ‘Exit/Uscita’ signs, and then the ‘TRENI’ signs to the station.
 The walk shouldn’t take more than 10-15 minutes.

-Upon arriving at the station, check the monitors to see which platform your train is departing from.
+When you arrive at the station, you can check the monitors to see which platform your train is departing from.
 And don’t forget to validate your ticket using the machines on the platform.
 If you are unsure, you can always ask a station staff member to direct you to the right place.

 Convenience